Quick Facts About Hamstring Strains

 Tissue healing time is classified into three different phases: 9-10

 Inflammation – The inflammatory response phase typically occurs immediately following an injury and could last up to four days.
-Signs and symptoms of inflammation can include redness, associated pain, swelling, and warmth or heat to touch.
+Signs and symptoms of inflammation can include redness, associated pain, swelling, and warmth or heat to the touch.
 The ultimate goal of the inflammatory phase is to prevent further blood loss at the lesion site.
 Moreover, this response causes blood vessels to constrict (vasoconstriction) which results in a blood clot or scab.

-Proliferation – Proliferation is the second phase of healing which begins around the fourth day post injury and could last up to twenty-one days depending on various factors.
+Proliferation – Proliferation is the second phase of healing which begins around the fourth day post-injury and could last up to twenty-one days depending on various factors.
 The key purpose of this phase is to clear the injury site of any debris.
 Cells will aid in developing new blood vessels and laying down connective tissue.

-Remodeling – The remodeling phase is the final phase of healing that begins approximately twenty-one days post injury and could last up to two years.
+Remodeling – The remodeling phase is the final phase of healing that begins approximately twenty-one days post-injury and could last up to two years.
 The main purpose of this phase is for cells to overlap new tissue, joining the edges of the wound together.
 Collagen fibers are re-organized and scar tissue formation begins.

 How can therapy help for a pulled hamstring?